aroccon/Panel_Methods_osx/README.md

 You can install Xfoil in any folder, then just copy the program "xfoil" from Xfoil-for-Mac/bin to the main folder of this repository.
 This is the deafult position from which is called from Matlab subroutine.

+Fixed bugs (24/05/2023 Matlab versions)
+-Wrong reading of the Cp_data results obtained from xfoil, only X-column is now provided (XFOIL.m) -Wrong reading of the Global results (CL,CD,CM,etc.) obtained from xfoil, xfoil (XFOIL.m)

 # Original documentation